Amendments of Bangladesh Constitution and Their Impacts

 Like the first one the third amendment was made to face a practical situation, it made changes in Article 2 of the Constitution and gave effect to an agreement between Bangladesh and India relating to some changes in boundary lines between these two countries

-Of all the amendments made so far the 4th Amendment has been the most debatable one.
+Among all the amendments made so far, the 4th Amendment has been the most debatable one.
 This amendment has played the most devastating role in the development of Constitutionalism in Bangladesh.
 It altered and virtually destroyed the basic and essential features of the Constitution.

 The major changes introduced by the Amendment have been discussed below along with their effects and consequences over constitutionalism in Bangladesh—